Skip to content

 FeatureError CodeWhy

-try/except, with, lambda, yield, yield from, nonlocal, @E001blocked syntax in the sandbox
+try/except, with, lambda, ternary expressions, yield, yield from, nonlocal, @, set literals, set comprehensions, semicolons, one-line compound statementsE001blocked syntax in the sandbox or rejected to keep line-bucket metering predictable

 names starting or ending with _E002blocks Python internals / escape paths